webtorrent/webtorrent/docs/tutorials.md

 ></video>
 ```

-Code Rendered on the Browser
+Code rendered on the browser:

 ```html
 <div>